(14) Ohm's Law for Dummies (Vapers)

 Finally the most important to us vapers, when you have voltage (V) and resistance (R) and need to know the amperage (I) that a coil will pull from the battery?
 Cover the I and we get V / R = I. This is the formula we will use the most when rebuilding coils.
 We can control our voltage with VV devices and we can control our resistance with different coils, so we almost always have V and R and need to find amperage (I) to verify we’re safe.

-Ohm's Law Calculator -- for those of us who are math challenged like myself.
+Ohm's Law Calculator -- Hate formulas or math?
+For those of us who are math challenged like myself.

 YouTube Video: Watts, Amps, Ohms, & Volts explained